 What do you like about React Native?

-What don’t you like about React Native and how did you overcome this?
+What don't you like about it and how did you overcome this?

 The rapid evolution of React Native comes at a cost: almost every release contains a breaking change or causes some issues with third-party plugins, which don’t react fast enough to new changes.
 That means you will spend a lot of time doing fixes when you decide to upgrade React Native.
 You should also keep your React Native app up-to-date to avoid headaches when updating several versions at once.